koyotecoin/koyotecoin/doc/pskt.md

 following steps:

 - A **Creator** proposes a particular transaction to be created.
-They construct a PSBT that contains certain inputs and outputs, but no additional metadata.
+They construct a PSKT that contains certain inputs and outputs, but no additional metadata.
-- For each input, an **Updater** adds information about the UTXOs being spent by the transaction to the PSBT.
-They also add information about the scripts and public keys involved in each of the inputs (and possibly outputs) of the PSBT.
+- For each input, an **Updater** adds information about the UTXOs being spent by the transaction to the PSKT.
+They also add information about the scripts and public keys involved in each of the inputs (and possibly outputs) of the PSKT.
 - **Signers** inspect the transaction and its metadata to decide whether they agree with the transaction.
 They can use amount information from the UTXOs to assess the values and fees involved.
 If they agree, they produce a